jjrim/covia_fullstack_react_project/README.md

 #### Live on: https://covia.herokuapp.com/

 #### Citation
-- For the Multi-Player, the tutorial is from https://www.youtube.com/watch?v=ZwFA3YMfkoc&t=6015s --Build and Deploy a Realtime Chat Application - Socket.io, Node.js, and React.js
+- For the Multi-Player, the tutorial is from https://www.youtube.com/watch?v=ZwFA3YMfkoc&t=6015s -- Build and Deploy a Realtime Chat Application - Socket.io, Node.js, and React.js
-- For the Single-Player, the tutorial is from https://youtu.be/2i2-LTJ5nF4 --which states are needed and how to load quiz - React.js, Semantic UI
+- For the Single-Player, the tutorial is from https://youtu.be/2i2-LTJ5nF4 -- which states are needed and how to load quiz - React.js, Semantic UI